genoes/pydub-scripts/split-silence/README.md

 #### No output
 If you are getting and output with little or no audio, it may be that the source file is quieter than your specified silence threshold.

-Increase the `silence_thresh` value so that the script can correctly recognize the audio.
+Increase the `silence_thresh` value so that the script can adequately recognize the audio.